nblstrue/Simple-Local-Data-Base-in-C/README.md

 ### Update V1.2 - Overhaul of the Project (December 2025)

-* Adding new functions for better control over the local data base
+* Function 'modify_people' in the works (modify a single information from a person)
 * Quality of life updates (updating ways of coding, small errors)

 ### Update V1.3 - A Local Web (January 2026)